Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The pig-footed bandicoot belonged to a distinct group of small omnivorous marsupials that includes other bandicoot species, as well as the last surviving species of bilby.

 Aboriginal people knew about these animals for around 65,000 years before the marsupials were first recorded by Europeans in 1838.
+Unfortunately it took just over 150 from its 'discovery' by Europeans for it to go extinct.
+The last bandicoots are thought to have vanished by the 1950s.

-The rapid extinction of the pig-footed bandicoot means that it was never properly studied in its environment, so little is known about these extraordinary animals or their ecology and
+The rapid extinction of the pig-footed bandicoot means that it was never properly studied in its environment, so little is known about these extraordinary animals or their ecology and behaviour.

 To better understand these bizarre creatures, researchers reassessed all 29 modern pig-footed bandicoot remains that survive (including bones, taxidermy animals and wet specimens), as well as fossil and subfossil bones held in museums and universities around the world.